mauno-j-ronkko/sharkC64/docs/index.md

 # sharkC64

 The sharkC64 programming language is designed to be used for the development of computer programs for the Commodore C64.

+The sharkC64 language is a modular programming language.
+It supports primitive data types: booleans, bytes, and words.
+It also supports use of one-dimensional and two-dimensional byt arrays.
+A module in the sharkC64 language consists of constants, variables, functions, and a module body.
+A module may refer to other modules, use their variables, and call their functions.

 The sharkC64 IDE comes bundled with a compiler and a bunch of example programs.
 The sharkC64 IDE is published under MIT license.